praveenraam/DailyCodingNote/OOP - Java/Constructors.md

 Next topic : [[Garbage collections]]
 Content : constructors, this keyword, final keyword

-#### Constructor is a special function, this defines what happens when object is created
+#### Constructor is a special function, this defines what executed when object is created

 ### By Default constructor

 - A special function that runs when we create a object and allocates some variables
 - If you need to change the it for your own purposes, you can do it.

 ![[new Keyword#Changing the value of instance variable]]